SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 ..
 TODO: vvvvvvvvv Move out of Exclusive Access

-* A nested function that captures a value which is guaranteed to never escape, such as an in-out parameter.

 ..
 TR: John suggests moving the above.
    It's the same semantics for closures.
    This list is the places where we decide